pullreports/pullreports-quick-start/README.md

 1. Grails: The [`grails`](/grails) sub-project embeds Pull Reports into a [Grails 4](https://grails.org) application.
 1. Spring Boot: The [`spring-boot`](/spring-boot) sub-project embeds Pull Reports into a [Spring Boot](https://projects.spring.io/spring-boot/) application.

-The `database` sub-project contains tasks and configuration to start a local, [H2](http://www.h2database.com) database to support all three application sub-projects.
+The `common` sub-project contains tasks and configuration to start a local, [H2](http://www.h2database.com) database to support all three application sub-projects.

 Pull Reports configuration common to all three application sub-projects resides within the `src` directory of the root project.